appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 ### Technical Requirements

-Before using the Appcircle runner AMI, there are a couple of things that you need to handle.
+Before creating an Appcircle runner on AWS, there are a couple of things that you need to handle.

 #### AWS Account